AndrewCairns/gitCheatSheet/README.md

 # gitCheatSheet
-A repo of git commands to remember
+A repo of git commands I have used and are useful to remember

 ### Add